- Download our Moving to Egypt Guide (PDF)

 Egypt has tax treaties with a number of countries which protect expats from paying income tax in two countries.
 Expats are still liable for income tax in Egypt, however.
 They may also have to pay tax on their worldwide income, depending on whether they are classified as a resident for tax purposes.

 To qualify as a resident for tax purposes an expat must be resident in Egypt for a period of 183 days or more in a 12-month period.
 If an expat qualifies as a tax resident they must pay tax on both their local and worldwide income.

 Money earned from within in Egypt is taxed progressively up to 22.5 percent, depending on one's level of income.

-Taxes are intrinsically complicated and it is wise to hire a professional expat tax agency to help manage the process of filing in more than one country.
+Taxes are intrinsically complicated, especially for expats, and it is wise to hire a professional expat tax agency to help manage the process of filing in more than one country.